typst/packages/packages/preview/supercharged-dhbw/1.5.0/README.md

 `toc-depth`: Depth of the table of contents, default is `3`

+`type-of-thesis`: Type of the thesis, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)

+`type-of-degree`: Type of the degree, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)

 `university*`: Name of the university

 `university-location*`: Campus or city of the university